 The fifth and sixth grades at Good Shepherd School follow a middle school philosophy, which promotes individual talents and uniqueness.
 This philosophy centers on the development of responsibility and leadership in preparation for junior high.
 Individual student needs are met through a homeroom base, which encourages positive relationships between classmates and the teacher.
 We help students hone their computing skills to prepare them for the future.

-All students at Good Shepherd receive extra science, technology, engineering, and math (STEM) enrichment once a week in a program offered at our school by Curious Minds LLC.
+All students at Good Shepherd receive extra science, technology, engineering, and math (STEM) enrichment.
 Students gain hands-on learning experiences to help them actively engage in grade-level content through 21st-century, inquiry-based learning.

 Computer literacy is a vital part of any child’s education.
 Our students receive formal instruction in our computer lab twice each week and use technology regularly in their classrooms: